oeo/shimlar/README.md

 # shimlar

-arpg inspired by path of exile, built with bun and typescript. game logic with 330 tests.
+ARPG inspired by Path of Exile, built with Bun and TypeScript.
+Features a REST API server with comprehensive game mechanics.

 ## installation